 A short EP Tales of Eyam followed in 2015 to great reviews and critical acclaim.
 Described as “a beautiful E.P with great musicianship and really fine songs” by Mike Harding, it showcased Angie’s hidden singing voice for the first time.
 Described as “gem bright” by RnR, it also brought Will’s considerable talents as a talented multi- instrumentalist to the fore.
 Despite only being an E.P it was nominated for “Best Album by a Duo” by FolkWords and captured the imagination of the Folk community.

-Their much anticipated second album Dance of the Copper Trail has been hailed as their best work yet.
-Released in 2017 on Crazy Bird Records, it is described by Songlines as “profound, concise and meticulous” with Angela’s lyrics “ displaying a talent for conveying emotion and joy.”
+Their much anticipated second album Dance of the Copper Trail was released in 2017 and is described by Songlines as “profound, concise and meticulous” with Angela’s lyrics “ displaying a talent for conveying emotion and joy.”
 Songs of faith and superstition, love and loss, death and everlasting hope are all seamlessly woven together and showcase all the manner of musical influences.
 Described by fRoots as “distinctly classy” and an album of “serious accomplishment and musicality”, it has secured Angie and Will a place in the hearts and minds of many fans with what RnR describe as its “up-beat feel” and “Celtic-deep universality”.

 Their self-titled third album Oka Vanga is due for release on 26th March 2021.
 Blending a rich palette of strings, frets, and percussion with a foot stomping groove it is a bold vivid set of songs and instrumental tunes and will be available on CD and special edition Vinyl.